 Guideline 5.4 is very clear that no data sharing is permissible, which renders this policy non-compliant.

-[Update 13 June] We received a polite email from the developer’s lawyers that was at pains to emphasise that as they do not collect any senstive data in the first place, they are unable to share anything.
+[Update 13 June] We received a polite email from the developer’s lawyers that was at pains to emphasize that as they do not collect any sensitive data in the first place, they are unable to share anything.

 They also stated that they “never share any information about users with third-party beyond the Privacy Policies, APPLE Guidelines, US laws related to personal data protection or GDPR.”

 They went on to say, “For the avoidance to doubt, the statement cited in your email has been deleted from the latest Privacy Policies.”